Alexander-Barth/FluidSimDemo-WebAssembly/README.md

 WebAssembly or WASM is a low level instruction set which allows running compiled language inside a WebBrowser.
 For example C and Rust code can be compiled to WASM and then loaded and executed by the Browser runtime.

-Technically one could also run intepreted language like Python (implemented in C) in a webbrowser by compiling the interpreter to WASM (in the case of python, this is the goal of the [pyodide](https://pyodide.org/) project).
+Technically one could also run interpreted language like Python (implemented in C) in a webbrowser by compiling the interpreter to WASM (in the case of python, this is the goal of the [pyodide](https://pyodide.org/) project).
 A similar approach was undertaken by Keno Fisher porting [julia 1.3 to WASM](https://github.com/Keno/julia-wasm) using emscripten.

 On the other hand, a subset of Julia can also be compiled ahead-of-time using GPUCompiler.jl/StaticCompiler.jl.
-WASM is one of the enabled output target.
+WASM is one of the enabled output targets of the LLVM compiler bundled in julia.

-Encouraged by post of running [Julia with StaticCompiler.jl](https://seelengrab.github.io/articles/Running%20Julia%20baremetal%20on%20an%20Arduino/)  on an Adruino, how difficult could it be run a non-trival julia code in a WebBrowser using WASM?
+Encouraged by post of running [Julia with StaticCompiler.jl](https://seelengrab.github.io/articles/Running%20Julia%20baremetal%20on%20an%20Arduino/)  on an Arduino, how difficult could it be run a non-trivial julia code in a WebBrowser using WASM?

-This approach here use a subset of the Julia language and the array object of StaticTools.jl to create a small WASM program.
+This approach here uses a subset of the Julia language and the array object of StaticTools.jl to create a small WASM program.
 In particular we should have:
-* No dynamical memory allocation and garbage collector
+* No dynamic memory allocation and garbage collector
-* No code that could thow an an exception
+* No code that could throw an an exception

 The julia programming language does not get in your way to write low-level code.